 - CMMN A492 Senior Seminar in Mass Communication (1 cr)

-- CMMN A493 Mass Communication Internship 2 (1 cr)
+- CMMN A493 Mass Communication Internship II (1 cr)

 - CMMN A260 Layout & Design

-- CMMN A310 Advertising (on-campus students)
+- CMMN A310 Advertising

 - CMMN A313 Advertising Media Planning

-- Electives - complete 39 crs of electives to complete the Bachelor of Arts program.
+- General Electives - complete 39 crs of electives to complete the Bachelor of Arts program.
 Students can satisfy these requirements with any Loyola courses they are eligible to take which are not already required in the Loyola Core, Major, or Adjunct curriculums.
-For students pursuing a double major or an academic minor, the curriculum for those programs would be assigned from the credits required for Electives.
+For students pursuing a double major or an academic minor, the curriculum for those programs would be assigned from the credits required for General Electives.
 The Mass Communication faculty strongly encourage the completion of SPCH A100 Fundamentals of Speech as part of this area.

 - No more than 48 hours in Mass Communication courses may be counted toward the 120 hours needed for the degree.